-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-Escalating political tensions in the United States continued to grip the markets Thursday, with U.S. stock futures pointing to another negative start after the previous day's steep sell-off.
-Dow futures were off more than 100 points in early going.
-On Thursday, the Dow closed down more than 300 points, its lowest close in nearly five months on reports that U.S. President Donald Trump asked former FBI director James Comey to end a probe into alleged Russian interference in the U.S. presidential election.
+On Wednesday, the Dow closed down more than 300 points, its lowest close in nearly five months on reports that U.S. President Donald Trump asked former FBI director James Comey to end a probe into alleged Russian interference in the U.S. presidential election.
 A special counsel has now been appointed to lead the investigation.
 The VIX index, which has hit the lowest level since 1993 a week ago, jumped 35 per cent to 15.69 per cent on Wednesday.

 "The row between Mr Trump and the FBI is still on traders’ minds and while this is hanging over the market I can’t see sentiment changing anytime soon," CMC Markets analyst David Madden said.